I beg to move,

 “offenders…to gain new skills, improve their wellbeing and find work”.

 Equally Ours—formerly the Equality and Diversity Forum—says that EU funding has provided vital, dedicated support to individuals experiencing disadvantage, discrimination and abuse, as well as the voluntary and community organisations that support them.
-It says that the continuing lack of lack of consultation on the UK shared prosperity fund is creating significant uncertainty for communities, organisations and disadvantaged people.
+It says that the continuing lack of consultation on the UK shared prosperity fund is creating significant uncertainty for communities, organisations and disadvantaged people.

 Communities and charities have now been waiting for years to find out what funding will be available post Brexit, yet so far there is nothing from the UK Government, other than a name, that the Union flag will be on it and that it will be administered by the Minister for local government in England.
 That is in spite of a recognition of how valuable the funds have been and a commitment made to replace them.
 The UK shared prosperity fund was promised by the Tories in their 2017 manifesto.
 They said that it would